Stress Education And Reservation

 g] All the careers ensured intimacy and closeness between young and old in the families.

-h] All careers ensured ethical education and passage of experience and wisdom; from generation to generation.
+h] All careers ensured ethical education and the passage of experience and wisdom from generation to generation.

 These were merits.
-But it is also true that the traditional system was apparently marked by deprivation of scholastic education on a mass scale, apparently unjustifiable availability of education of jobs based on caste, deficient infrastructure for collective scientific and technological efforts, and an element of arbitrary imposition of hierarchy.
+But it is also true that the traditional system was marked by mass deprivation of academic education, the unjustifiable availability of education for jobs based on caste, deficient infrastructure for collective scientific and technological efforts, and an element of arbitrary imposition of hierarchy.

-The traditional education system has attained the present status of being a major stressor due to several stressful factors, including the onslaught of the tempting and impressive individualistic doctrines.
-Thus the transition from the traditional system to the present one (whether due to British, American, or any other influence, but basically due to individualistic pursuits); has become a major stressor tearing apart the cohesive social fabric of India by failing to preserve and nurture the merits and discard and dispose of the demerits.
-As the education shifted from homes, home industries, and farms to; nurseries, K.G. schools, schools, colleges, universities, corporate industries, research institutions, etc., the transition became viciously poisonous.
+The traditional education system has become a major stressor due to several stressful factors, including the onslaught of tempting and impressive individualistic doctrines.
+Thu, the transition from the traditional system to the present one (whether due to British, American, or any other influence, but basically due to individualistic pursuits; has become a major stressor tearing apart the cohesive social fabric of India by failing to preserve and nurture the merits and discard and dispose of the demerits.
+As education shifted from homes, home industries, and farms to nurseries, K.G. schools, schools, colleges, universities, corporate industries, research institutions, etc., the transition became viciously poisonous.

 c] Increase in alienation for student’s background and aptitude